About

 What is Cursillo?

-Cursillo (purnounced kur-see-yo) is a Spanish word meaning "short course."
+Cursillo (pronounced kur-see-yo) is a Spanish word meaning "short course."
 Cursillo is a life changing experience to be lived, which brings with it the discovery of the basis of Christianity and its fundamental significance to our lives.

 Past participants discuss Cursillo